parthasm/Naive-Bayes-Document-Classifier/README.md

 Naive-Bayes-Document-Classifier
 ===============================

-Document Classification in python with some help from the Natural Language Toolkit, using a Multinomial Naive Bayes Classifier and experimenting with various feature selectors, till now only Mutual Information.
+Document Classification in python with some help from the Natural Language Toolkit, using Multinomial and Bernoulli Naive Bayes Classifiers and experimenting with various feature selectors, till now only Mutual Information.

-Note to the reader: The source code files are described in the order of most simple to most advanced as you navigate from top to bottom.
+Note to the reader: The source code files are described roughly in the order of most simple to most advanced as you navigate from top to bottom.

 Helper Function Files:

-FilenameToCat.py
+##FilenameToCat.py

 It gets the category of its argument filename string.
 While this is easily done by a nltk function call, it is important to explicitly not invoke nltk, in the Major Files, to increase portability.
 And this makes the code in the Major Files reusable when non-nltk corpora are used.

-Tokenizer.py
+##Tokenizer.py

 It extracts tokens from the file specified by its argument filename.
 It uses nltk to get the raw text and then uses regular expression from the 're' package in python to tokenize the text.
 It then removes stopwords, non-alpha-numeric words and very small words.
 Presently, there is one tokenizer function for every corpus.
 As of now, stemming is not used.

-Evaluation.py
+##Evaluation.py

 It evaluates the performance of the classifier.